-- Check that when the log bed is cranked down, it moves easily through the ratchet cam housing driven by its own weight.
-If this is not the case: - Set the log bed to its top position.
-Lock it with the ratchet cam. - Loosen the four bolts in the ratchet cam housing and and adjust it so it is straight in relation to the lifting beam.
-Tighten the bolts. - Set the log bed to its lowest position.
-Loosen the plastic slide rail on the log bed to make it fit in the log support track.
-Tighten.
+When the log lifter is being cranked down, check that it moves easily through the ratchet cam housing driven by its own weight.

+If this is not the case:

+- Loosen the four bolts in the ratchet cam housing. - Loosen the bolts between the horizontal beam and the lower long leg. - Pull the log lifter up and down a couple of times until it moves without difficulty. - Tighten the bolts.

-- Check the height of the log bed.
-Position the saw unit so that the guide bar is right over the log bed.
-Move the log bed up to the notch nearest to 2 inches (52 mm) from the underside of the guide bar. - Adjust using the bolt and locking nut on the end of the ratchet bar until it is 2 inches (52 mm) between the log bed and the guide bar.
-Should the adjustment be insufficient, move the ratchet cam up or down a notch and adjust again.
-Lock by using the lock nut. - The scale pointer: Loosen the two bolts holding the pointer and the plastic block on the log bed.
-Set both pointers on the scale to 2 inches (52 mm). - Lubricate the sliding surfaces of the lifting beam and the track in the log support with silicone spray (9999-000-5110) or Superflo (9999-000-5115).
+Check the height setting of the log bed.

+- Position the saw unit so that the guide bar is right over the log bed. - Raise the log bed up to the notch nearest to 2 inches (52 mm) from the underside of the guide bar. - 3 - Adjust by using the bolt and lock nut on the end of the ratchet bar until you have 52 mm between the log bed and the guide bar.
+Should the adjustment be insufficient, move the ratchet cam up or down a notch and adjust again. - Lock with the lock nut.

+Adjust the height scale pointer:

+• Loosen the bolt that holds the pointer.
+Set the pointer to 2 inches on the height scale.

+Lubricate the sliding surfaces of the lifting beam and the track in the log support with silicone spray (9999-000-5110) or Superflo (9999-000-5115).